 She arranged the salad.

 We served our rainbow salad in a large rectangle glass dish.
 However, it would look pretty on any large platter.
-The larger the better.
-Easier to spread out.
+That’s because it’s easier to spread out.

 I like to use simple disposable white trays sometimes.
 No need to worry about them being broken by little hands.

 But it’s fun to use different colors for a more decorative look.
-Like the copper tray or colorful platters shown here.
+For instance, the copper tray and platters shown here are bright and colorful.
 And you will make your little girl’s day by letting her use your best dishes.

 This turned out to be a delicious and absolutely fun meal with the kids.
 Serve in fun bowls, white bowls, or whatever bowls the little chef would like to use.